provideyourown/CodeBlocks-Arduino/README.md

 1. A symlink to your Arduino directory.
 It must be named `arduino`.
 For example if your Arduino install is at:

-        /home/bin/arduino1.0.1
+        /home/USER/bin/arduino1.0.3
     then use this command (from within `/home/USER/.codeblocks`):

-        $ln -s /home/bin/arduino1.0.1 arduino
+        $ln -s /home/USER/bin/arduino1.0.3 arduino

+2. A symlink to your Sketches directory.
+It must be named `sketches`.
+For example if your Sketches directory is at:

+        /home/USER/mySketches
+    then use this command (from within `/home/USER/.codeblocks`):

+        $ln -s /home/USER/mySketches sketches

-2. Copy the `helpers` directory to the `codeblocks` folder (or 'symlink' it)
+3. Copy the `helpers` directory to the `codeblocks` folder (or 'symlink' it)

-3. There should be the following folder path:
+4. There should be the following folder path:

         /share/codeblocks/templates/wizard
     If there is not, then create it.
 The copy the folder `/wizards/arduino` to the wizard folder.

-4. Copy the `default.conf` file
+5. Copy the `default.conf` file

 When you are done, your data folder should look like the following:

-        arduino -> /home/scott/bin/arduino-1.0.1
+        arduino -> /home/USER/bin/arduino-1.0.3
+        sketches -> /home/USER/mySketches
         default.conf
         helpers
         share